millertp1/Wood_Tracking_Method/README.md

 Initial microtaggant QR code scan with script:

-Wood_Tracking:MicrotagScan.R - The initial microtaggant QR code scan is done by the forester, which corresponds to the physical logs that have been cut.
+Wood_Tracking:Forester_MicrotagScan.R - The initial microtaggant QR code scan is done by the forester, which corresponds to the physical logs that have been cut.
 To meet the conditions of acceptable products that can be entered into the supply chain, the QR code scan must satisfy 3 parameters of the token contract (Log Condition 1).
+The microtaggant paint scans by the forester (Forester_Mircotag_Scan.xlsx) will be matched against the criteria set in the Microtag_Scan_Key.xlsx

 2. Once the microtaggant QR code is recorded and accepted, token contracts are created to represent batches of logs.